Wash. Admin. Code § 220-440-180

 (c) The payment amount for wolf depredations to livestock will be based on the following criteria:

-(i) Where the livestock grazing site was greater than or equal to one hundred acres, there is a rebuttable presumption that the number of commercial livestock wolf depredations that are eligible for compensation is twice the number of wolf livestock depredations documented by the department, unless all remaining livestock are accounted for.
+(i) Where the livestock grazing site was greater than or equal to 100 acres, there is a rebuttable presumption that the number of commercial livestock wolf depredations that are eligible for compensation is twice the number of wolf livestock depredations documented by the department, unless all remaining livestock are accounted for.
 On these grazing sites, the payment for each confirmed wolf depredation will be the full market value for two commercial livestock.
 The payment for each probable wolf depredation will be half the full market value for two commercial livestock.
 Payments will be reduced by half if all the remaining livestock are accounted for.

-(ii) Where the livestock grazing site was less than one hundred acres, there is a rebuttable presumption that all the commercial livestock wolf depredations are discovered by the livestock owner.
+(ii) Where the livestock grazing site was less than 100 acres, there is a rebuttable presumption that all the commercial livestock wolf depredations are discovered by the livestock owner.
 On these grazing sites, the payment for each confirmed wolf depredation will be the full market value for one commercial livestock.
 The payment for each probable wolf depredation will be half the full market value for one commercial livestock.

-(d) For losses caused by bear or cougar, livestock value will be determined by the market value for an animal of the same breed, sex, and average weight at the time the ani-mal is lost.
+(d) For losses caused by bear or cougar, livestock value will be determined by the market value for an animal of the same breed, sex, and average weight at the time the animal is lost.

 (10) Claims for higher than normal livestock losses, reduced weight gains, or reduced pregnancy rates due to harassment of livestock caused by wolves must include: